BHM-Bob/BA_PY/docs/scripts/mv.md

 ## Command: mv

 ### Introduction
-The `move-files` command is a utility script that allows for the movement of files with specific suffixes or substrings in their names from a source directory to a destination directory.
+The `mv` command is a utility script that allows for the movement of files with specific suffixes or substrings in their names from a source directory to a destination directory.
 It provides options for recursive searching and filtering files by type and name.

 ### Parameters